Can you wash a HEPA filter? If so, how should you wash or clean a HEPA filter?

 - Particle Capture: To see how cleaning the HEPA filter impacted capture performance, the percentage of 0.3 micron particles by the HEPA was measured before and after cleaning.
 0.3 micron particles are a great benchmark because they are the hardest particle size for HEPAs to capture.

-- Air Flow: The amount of air travelling through the HEPA filter before and after cleaning can tell us if the HEPA filter is less clogged, or if the fibers in the HEPA filter have been damaged due to washing.
+- Air Flow: The amount of air traveling through the HEPA filter before and after cleaning can tell us if the HEPA filter is less clogged, or if the fibers in the HEPA filter have been damaged due to washing.

 - CADR: CADR is the ‘gold standard’ for measuring an air purifier’s performance.
 It measured the total combined impact (particle capture + air flow) of washing on the HEPA filter